cbitstech/Purple-Robot/Documentation/warnings.md

 * Fitbit
 * iHealth

-**Corrective action:** Tap the warning from teh diagnostics screen and authenticate witht the given service.
+**Corrective action:** Tap the warning from the diagnostics screen and authenticate witht the given service.

 ##Android Wear Devices##